Important Note: For inquries regarding upcoming programs amid COVID-19, please contact us via firstname.lastname@example.org

 A member of the parish staff will facilitate arrangements for you to meet with the pastoral minister (usually a priest or deacon of the parish) as soon as possible.

 A date for your wedding may not be entered into the parish calendar until such a meeting takes place.
+Standard preparation time is one year.

 Step Two: Initial Meeting with Priest or Deacon